Mihrimah/worldCupScoreBoard/README.md

   - The score of a match can be adjusted by the football referee or other authorized personnel due to various reasons (e.g., referee error, video assistant referee review, offside call, handball, etc.).
 - **Match Summary Behavior:**
   - Only ongoing matches are included in the match summary.
 Finished matches are excluded.
-  - The summary is sorted by total score, with ties broken by the most recent start time.
+  - The summary is sorted by total score, with ties broken by the most recent match.
 This ensures that the most competitive and recent matches are listed first.
 - **Error Handling:**
   - The library uses specific exceptions to signal various error conditions (e.g., MatchAlreadyStartedException, MatchNotFoundException).
 It is crucial for callers to handle these exceptions appropriately.

 ---

-Thank you for considering my application and taking the time to review my project.
+Thank you for checking out the Football World Cup Scoreboard Library!

-I'm eager to discuss how I approached this challenge and how I can bring the same level of dedication and innovation to your team.
+I hope you find it useful and enjoy exploring its features.

-Please don't hesitate to reach out if you have any questions or need further information.
+Please feel free to provide feedback or suggestions for improvement.